redhatstuart/Azure-Linux-Migration-Workshop/challenges/aps/APS-challenge4-Modernize_With_Containers_WebApps_Cosmos.md

 ## Expected Outcome

-This challenge provides a path to modernize the application running on the virtual machine which was migrated in the "CloudEndure Challenge 3" exercise.

 Inside the "migrate-host" virtual machine on your Linux desktop, there is a NodeJS application running and exposed on port 80.
 It connects to a locally running instance of MongoDB on "migrate-host" to store its data.

 As part of this challenge, you will take the front-end NodeJS application and containerize it using Docker; You will then upload the container to Azure Container Registry.
 For the back-end database, we will export the MongoDB data which has been entered into the NodeJS WebUI and import it into Azure CosmosDB.
 Finally the container which was uploaded to Azure Container Registry will be configured as an Azure Web App and deployed using Azure's PaaS capabilities.